Last Updated on September 13, 2022 by Rebecca Huff

-Research shows that ingredients with a pH below 3.4 deactivates the enzymes that are most beneficial.
-Many of the anti cancer benefits are preserved if you will allow the garlic to sit crushed for about 10 minutes before heating during the cooking process.
+Research shows that ingredients with a pH below 3.4 deactivate the enzymes that are most beneficial.
+Many of the anti-cancer benefits are preserved if you will allow the garlic to sit crushed for about 10 minutes before heating during the cooking process.

 How to eat garlic

-Garlic can be added to your favorite juice blends if you do juicing.
+Garlic can be added to your favorite juice blends.
+The therapeutic effects of juicing are enhanced by adding a small amount of garlic.
 One of my favorites is:

 Summer Garden Delight Juice

 2 celery stalks

 I don’t add garlic to juices very often, but this blend is great for fighting the signs of aging and it also revitalizes your cells from the inside out.
 It is high in potassium which helps to tighten the collagen in your skin.
 Drink up!
 Especially in the summer, if you receive veggies from a CSA (Community Supported Agriculture).